Corruption trial of senior Kenyan judge suspended

 Mwilu was among the judges who annulled President Uhuru Kenyatta's initial election win in August 2017, leading to the controversial holding of a fresh vote.

-Mwilu's lead lawyer James Orengo, a prominent opposition figure and elected senator who played a key role in overturning last year's election outcome, said the move against the judge was "an attack on the judiciary".
+Mwilu's lead lawyer James Orengo, a prominent opposition figure and elected senator who played a key role in overturning last year's election result, said the move against her was "an attack on the judiciary".

-"These charges have been brought not to secure justice but to secure the removal of the deputy chief justice from office," he said before launching his legal challenge to the case.
+"These charges have been brought not to secure justice but to secure the removal of the deputy chief justice from office," he said before launching his legal challenge.

-He insisted on her innocence, saying: "There is no factual foundation for instituting these proceedings."
+"There is no factual foundation for instituting these proceedings," he said, insisting on her innocence.

-After his initial election was annulled Kenyatta publicly warned that he would "fix the judiciary" and some judges subsequently faced threats and intimidation.
+After his initial victory was annulled, Kenyatta publicly warned that he would "fix the judiciary" and some judges subsequently faced threats and intimidation.

-In October 2017, Mwilu's bodyguard was shot dead the day before the Supreme Court was to hear a petition to postpone the re-run.
+In October 2017, Mwilu's bodyguard was shot and seriously injured the day before the Supreme Court was to hear a petition to postpone the re-run.

 As a result, Mwilu did not attend the hearing and the lack of a quorum meant the election went ahead unchallenged.